Dollar Tree Stores ASM Off-the-Clock Lawsuits

 Young, et al v.
 Dollar Tree Stores, Inc.

 Former hourly Assistant Store Manager (ASM) employees of Dollar Tree, filed these related lawsuits against Dollar Tree Stores, Inc. challenging the Dollar Tree‘s policy of forcing hourly Assistant Store Manager employees to work off-the-clock, thereby failing to pay such employees for all times worked, resulting in minimum wage and overtime violations.
-The lawsuits are brought on behalf of current and/or former hourly Assistant Store Manager employees of Dollar Tree Stores, Inc. who have been, were, or are currently employed during the time period of 2008 through the present.
-The complaint alleges Dollar Tree ASM employees performed work and were not compensated for that time, including running errands to the bank “off the clock” and repeatedly working through 30 mandatory ”breaks.”
-Further, the complaint alleges that plaintiffs are entitled to overtime compensation at the rate of time and one-half for all hours worked over 40 hours in a week, to the extent that the uncompensated time would have brought them over 40 hours per week.
+The Young lawsuit is brought on behalf of current and/or former hourly Assistant Store Manager employees of Dollar Tree Stores, Inc. who have been, were, or are currently employed as an Assistant Store Manager for Dollar Tree at any location and at any time in the last three years, and were not paid for work performed during their meal periods, and/or were not paid for time spent making bank drops.
+The complaint alleges that plaintiffs are entitled to unpaid minimum wages and/or overtime compensation at the rate of time and one-half for all hours worked over 40 hours in a week, to the extent that the uncompensated time would have brought them over 40 hours per week.

 Whitestone Group Security Officer Overtime Lawsuit